About the Governing Board

 Policies of the Governing Board may be viewed through the Arizona School Board Association’s website.

-Michele Anderson, President
+Michele Anderson, Member

 Michele Anderson joined the Laveen Governing Board in 2015.
 She was elected as Board Clerk in 2017 and Board President in 2020.